 Abrupt removal of USB may corrupt data

-One of the main reasons why you need to follow the appropriate ejection procedure is that the Operating System uses a process called write caching.
-When the file is ready in the execution state, then the Operating System doesn’t immediately write the file to the drive; instead, it caches the file and waits until other read/write operations are completed.
-When you remove the USB, while the cache is still in use, then your data may get corrupted.
+One of the main reasons why you need to follow the appropriate ejection procedure is that the operating system uses a process called write caching.
+When the file is ready in the execution state, the system OS doesn’t immediately write file to the drive; instead, it caches the file and waits until other read/write operations are completed.
+However, when you remove the USB while the cache is in use, your data may get corrupted.
 Therefore, you should also avoid abruptly unplugging the USB while it is not in active use as this may corrupt some data stored on it.

-Safely removing the USB clears the cache and the remaining data and stops any process going on in the background.

-Further, this is the reason why there is a delay of a few seconds after clicking the Safe to Remove Hardware option and being notified that it’s safe to remove the USB.
+Safely removing the USB clears the cache and the remaining data and stops any background process.
+This is the reason why there is a delay of a few seconds after clicking the ‘Safe to Remove Hardware’ option and getting a notification that it’s safe to remove the USB.